• Skip to primary navigation

 The best ones for baking would be Bartlett, Anjou, or Bosc.
 They all retain their shape and flavor when baked or cooked.

-You will also need a cast-iron or another oven-proof heavy-bottomed pan.
+You will also need a cast-iron or another oven-proof heavy-bottomed pan to make the roasted pears.

 See the recipe card for full information on ingredients and quantities.